18F/handbook/_pages/about-us/offices/san-francisco.md

 ### From Oakland International Airport (OAK)

 The smaller of the two San Francisco area airports, OAK is just across the bay from downtown.
 You can hop on the automated monorail from the airport, then change to the BART system train at OAK/Coliseum station.
-It&rsquo;s a 25 minute ride to Civic Center BART station.
+It's a 25 minute ride to Civic Center BART station.

 BART Service is M–F, 4 a.m. to midnight; the last train is generally 10 to 15 minutes after the hour.
 Saturday service is 6 a.m. to midnight.
 Sunday service is 8 a.m. to midnight.